 Editing your finished Manuscript:

-Editors are NOT cheap, dependent on what you need edited it will cost you anywhere from $200 to upward of $1000.
+Editors are NOT cheap, dependent on what you need editing it will cost you anywhere from $200 to upward of $1000.
 Many editors work on a sliding scale and allow you to negotiate a fee.
-Read: Do I Need An Editor?
-Perhaps You Do

 RESEARCH, RESEARCH, PREPARE!

 Decide how you want to publish your book i.e. E-book, softcover, or hardcover format.
 Most platforms allow publishing in all three formats.
 Do your research, find which option is most cost-effective and beneficial to your publishing needs.
 Evaluate books you like, for the size, matte or glossy finish, how do they feel in your hands?
 Internal formatting: Does the book include a foreword, a bio, acknowledgments, headers, footnotes, translations?
 Everything you wish to include in your book, research to see if it's been done, likely it has just find the best way for you.

 Where do you want to publish?
 Here are our top THREE self-publishing platforms.
 Visit each website and read everything, most have a FAQ section, or you can chat with them online.